B.C. health officials provide COVID-19 update at 3 p.m. | CBC News

 B.C. provincial health officer Dr. Bonnie Henry and Health Minister Adrian Dix will provide an update on the COVID-19 pandemic in B.C. at 3 p.m.
 PT today.

-As of Monday, there were 1,490 confirmed cases of COVID-19 in the province.
-So far, 69 people have died and 926 people have recovered from the illness.
+On Tuesday, Henry confirmed that 1,517 people have tested positive for COVID-19 in the province, and 72 have died.

-There are 137 COVID-19 patients in hospital; 58 of whom are in intensive care.
+There are 134 COVID-19 patients in hospital, 58 of whom are in intensive care.

-On Tuesday, TransLink said it was seeking emergency relief funding of around $250 million from the federal and provincial governments to offset losses due to the pandemic.

-The Metro Vancouver transit authority said commuters will see unprecedented cuts to service without emergency funding.
+The federal government announced Wednesday it is relaxing eligibility requirements for the Canada Emergency Response Benefit to include people who are still earning but with lower incomes, seasonal workers, as well as people who have run out of employment insurance.

 If you have a COVID-19-related story we should pursue that affects British Columbians, please email us at impact@cbc.ca.